jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - hash passwords for signup, edit login √
    - password requirements for it to be good.  √
    - add login checkers to each page  √
+   - assign
    - make sure workspace Cards correlate to the actual class (grace)
+   - associating group ID with user
+      - assuming rn groups are already loaded in, but in the future we would give instructors the ability to update groups themselves
    - professors randomizing
    - eventually have calendar pull from our API
    - verify CSS